mohakkhowal/mohakkhowal/README.md

 ## Glad to see you here!

-I am a Computer Science Student at Ramaiah Institute of Technology, Bangalore.
+I am a Computer Science undergraduate at Ramaiah Institute of Technology, Bangalore!

-I love solving Algorithmic problems and I've been doing the same mostly at Leetcode and Codeforces.

 ## **Talking about Personal Stuffs:**